UPS Hybrid Electric Delivery Vans

-NREL has a long history of working in partnership with the United Parcel Service (UPS) to track and evaluate the in-service performance of its hybrid vehicles.
+NREL has a long history of working in partnership with the United Parcel Service (UPS) to track and evaluate the in-service performance of its diesel hybrid electric vehicles.

 First-Generation Hybrid Vans

 In 2008, NREL's Fleet Test and Evaluation Team evaluated the first-generation hybrid delivery vans operated by UPS in Phoenix, Arizona, and found that the hybrid vans demonstrated 29%–37% higher fuel economy than comparable conventional diesel vans.

 NREL's follow-up evaluation of these vehicles over three years of operation showed that the hybrid vans demonstrated 23% higher fuel economy than the conventional diesel vans.

 - Thirty-Six Month Evaluation of UPS Diesel Hybrid-Electric Delivery Vans, March 2012